Back to articles

 Kimchi

 Kimchi is a fermented vegetable dish that originated in Korea.
 The main ingredients are Chinese cabbage or radishes and flavoring ingredients such as chili, pepper, garlic, onion, ginger, and seasonings such as salt, soybean sauce, sesame seed, and other additional foods such as carrot, apple, pear, and shrimp.
 All these ingredients are mixed, and the fermentation occurs naturally by microorganisms in the cabbage or other elements.
-Although fermentation occurs naturally, for the commercial production of kimchi, different bacteria are added as a starter culture, including Leuconostoc, Lactobacillus, Pseudomonas, Pantoea, and Weissella genera.
+Although fermentation occurs naturally, for the commercial production of kimchi, lactic acid bacteria are the key fermenters, mainly Leuconostoc, Lactobacillus, and Weissella.
 But the concentration of bacteria differs in different stages of fermentation; bacteria belonging to Leuconostoc genera dominate the first three days of fermentation.
 Since various ingredients are added to kimchi, the composition of microbes may vary accordingly.
-For example, the concentration of Weissella is high, and Leuconostoc and Lactobacillus are lower after adding red pepper powder.
-(5)

 Sauerkraut

 It originated in the 4th century and is a common form of preserving cabbage.
 It is popular in Germany and is now common in other European, Asian countries, and the United States.
-The raw material is cabbage and salt (2.3-3.0) % and is fermented spontaneously.
-Organisms that contribute to fermentation are Leuconostoc spp., Lactobacillus spp., and Pediococcus spp.
-(5)
+The raw materials are cabbage and salt (about 2.3 to 3.0%), fermented spontaneously.
+The organisms that carry out the fermentation are Leuconostoc spp., Lactobacillus spp., and Pediococcus spp.

 Cucumber (pickling) is eaten raw after fermentation or pickling.
 Dry salting and brine salting are widely used.
 During brine salting, salt is added in 5-8% amounts.
-The unwanted bacteria are removed, allowing lactic and yeast to increase during the primary fermentation, lasting 2 to 3 days.
-The significant organisms for fermentation include Lactobacillus plantarum and L.brevis, followed by Pediococcus.
+The salt suppresses unwanted bacteria, allowing lactic acid bacteria and yeasts to grow during the primary fermentation, which lasts 2 to 3 days.
+The main fermenting organisms are Lactobacillus plantarum and L. brevis, followed by Pediococcus.

 Fermented Beverages